vanruc/todoApp/README.md

 	},
 ```

-Change value for directory to your content folder.
-It will become something like below:
+Change the directory path to your content folder.
+It will become something similar to below:
 ```json
 // Content settings
 	content: {